zammad/zammad-user-documentation/basics/zammad-glossary.rst

    You can learn more on our `SLA landing page <https://zammad.com/en/product/features/sla>`_.

-Status
+State
-   Every ticket has a status.
+   Every ticket has a state.
 You can change it once you've updated the ticket.
-   There are four types of status, and they are all color-coded.
+   There are four types of states, and they are all color-coded.

-   Learn more about states and they color coding on this page:
+   Learn more about states and their color coding on this page:
    :doc:`/basics/service-ticket/settings/state`

+   The available states can be changed or extended.
+Your admin can find further information :admin-docs:`here </system/objects.html#system-attributes>`.

 T
 -